 The customs value of goods is a key element in determining the amount of Customs Duty that will be payable.
 Other factors include the origin and the type of goods involved.

 The value of goods used for customs purposes is usually the transaction value, that is the price actually paid or payable for the goods.
 This is the invoice price plus the cost of transport and insurance.
 It also includes any other payments made or to be made for the imported goods.

 There are six methods of valuation that apply in hierarchical order.
 If method 1 (transaction value) cannot be used then you should use the next method and so on:

 - The transaction value of similar goods.

 - The deductive method.

 If you need further information see the customs manual on valuation.

-From November 2020, importers or their agents must declare consignments at import using Revenue's new Automated Import System (AIS).
+Importers or their agents must declare consignments at import using Revenue's new Automated Import System (AIS).
 You will find further information in Automated Import System (AIS) or alternatively contact your Customs agent or Customs software provider.

 If you require further information about valuation, contact the Origin and Valuation Unit.